Third Party Neutral

 You will benefit from this seminar if you:

-- are a leader, HR, union or support person who must deal with conflicts
+- are a leader (Supervisor, Manager), in HR, Union or a support person who deals with conflicts or disputes.